-- Asking candidates to complete a self-declaration relating to: - Details of previous convictions, previous disciplinary actions and outstanding criminal or disciplinary investigations, including details of the misconduct or alleged wrongdoing and any sanction; - Details relating to sick leave and the nature of any absences. - Verifying the details provided in this declaration as part of the Authority's clearance process; - Making such enquiries as the Authority considers necessary to satisfy itself in accordance with Regulation 12 of the Regulations.
+- Asking candidates to complete a self-declaration relating to: - Details of previous convictions and previous disciplinary misconduct, including details of the misconduct and any sanction; - Details relating to sick leave and the nature of any absences. - Verifying the details provided in this declaration as part of the Authority's clearance process; - Making such enquiries as the Authority considers necessary to satisfy itself in accordance with Regulation 12 of the Regulations.

-Candidates will be asked to provide consent to the Policing Authority to make such enquiries as it considers necessary to complete the clearance process and comply with Regulation 12 of the Regulations.
+Candidates will be asked to provide a consent to the Policing Authority to make such enquires as it considers necessary to complete the clearance process and comply with Regulation 12 of the Regulations.